Funnyboy363/myshift/README.md

 * Description

 That info shows up to Create, Read, Update and Delete....

+### Schema for the shifts

+If there is a need to change the schema, it is located in

+`models > product.js`

+you will also want to make sure to adjust the information to do CRUD operations located in:

+`controllers > admin.js`

 ### More in-depth info
 When pulling up the app, it should display the list of employees and their shifts (Read part of crud).
 When loggling in, the user should be able to create shifts day by day when going to "Create shift".
 This information is sent over to the MongoDB.